 Skip

-Kale Brassica oleracea (acephala)
+kale Kale Brassica oleracea (acephala)

 How to sow kale: Direct seed.
 If planting indoors, harden off before transplanting seedlings outside.